seki98/python/README.md

 ###Program arguments:

--d Directory that will be crawled
+-d Directory that will be crawled(default: current dir)

 -f plain text for pattern which will be searched(all files and directories names that will be found must match the pattern(ie. if "el" is given, files like "hello.c" will match)).
 Escape non alphanum charracters like "./'," and others, to avoid unexpected behaviour.